José Padilla (criminal): Civil proceedings

 On January 4, 2008, Padilla and his mother filed suit against John Yoo in the U.S. District Court, Northern District of California (Case Number CV08 0035).
 The complaint sought damages based on the alleged torture of Padilla, and attributed this treatment as having been authorized by Yoo's legal opinions issued in August 2002, known as the "Torture memos".
 The suit posited that Yoo caused Padilla's damages by authorizing Padilla's alleged torture through his memoranda.

 On June 28, 2009, the trial court held that the complaint should not be dismissed for failure to state a claim, because if everything stated in the complaint was taken as true, it stated grounds for Yoo to be liable to Padilla for civil damages.
 But on February 17, 2011, the District Court dismissed another suit by Padilla against other former officials which had been brought on February 9, 2007.
 Lebron v.
 Rumsfeld, 764 F.Supp.2d 787 (D.S.C.).
 On January 23, 2012, the U.S. Court of Appeals for the Fourth Circuit affirmed this dismissal.

 In May 2012, the U.S. 9th Circuit Court of Appeals ruled that Yoo could not be held accountable for Padilla's treatment because, though his treatment might have amounted to torture, it was not defined as such legally in 2002–2003 when it occurred.

 Names

 According to his attorney and others, Padilla has changed the pronunciation of his surname from the typical /pəˈdiːjə/ pə-DEE-yə to /pəˈdɪlə/ pə-DIL-ə.

 Padilla's Arabic name Abdullah al-Muhajir, which he began using during his jail sentence, literally means "Abdullah the migrant".
 "Al-Muhajir" is a laqab (epithet) rather than an adopted family name.
-Padilla is not related to or known to be connected in any way to Abu Hamza al-Muhajir.